 Velika Kapela.
 This part is something special.
 You’re just a little ride away from the coast and even closer to the mountains.
 In between there are hills, forests and small villages.
 The wind blows and the sun is shining.
-Leafs are falling from the trees and the days are getting shorter.
+Leaves are falling from the trees and the days are getting shorter.
 People work on the land or in the wood-industry.
 Nothing reminds you of the coast tourism, except the views on the sea.

 Last night a lady in Pod Bilo prepared a bed for me in her living room.
 Her husband gave me a ride a bit further up the road, because he wanted to help me.
-The fact that walking is a choice, that I like to do it, is still for most people crazy crazy behavior.
+The fact that walking is a choice, that I like to do it, is still for most people crazy crazy behaviour.
 I stopped trying to explain and got in the car.

 I am on my way to Samarske Stijene.
 The hiking path still needs too much work to call it a trail.
 I am too tired to fight my way through it, so I stick to the road.
 I won’t complain, it’s lovely out here.
 A different approach, but still an adventure.